smehan/olelo/processor/Notes.md

  meaning things like text selection will include it in a word).
- For various reasons it often gets written as the ASCII apostrophe U+0027 or ASCII grave/backtick character U+0060, and not all fonts will have the proper symbol for it.
+ For various reasons it often gets written as the ASCII apostrophe U+0027 or ASCII grave/backtick character U+0060, or U+2018 and not all fonts will have the proper symbol for it.

 ## Alphabetical ordering